Moving Into a Retirement Home

 Contact them beforehand to get some more advice on what to do before the move, and learn what to prepare for.
 Many homes will offer a checklist; we have also put together one that many readers find helpful: see what to pack.

-Some seniors' real estate agents promise that the day a senior moves into a retirement home, everything that he or she really wants and needs will be ready and waiting for them when they walk in the door.
-Seniors' agents have a network of people including senior move managers, transition specialists and other helpful contacts to make your move seamless.
+Some seniors' real estate agents promise that the day a senior moves into a retirement home, everything that they really want and need will be ready and waiting for them when they walk in the door.
+Seniors' agents have a network of people including senior move managers, transition specialists, and other helpful contacts to make your move seamless.
 If you are still well ahead of the move-in process, be sure that you consider the value of working with a seniors' real estate agent.

 Take Comfort: retirement home reviews